mariuaas/quixdata/README.md

 ### Writers

-The `litdata.writers` submodule includes a set of tools for writing sharded files.
-The most practical for writing `LITDataset` classes is the `LITWriter` class.
+The `quixdata.writers` submodule includes a set of tools for writing sharded files.
+The most practical for writing `QuixDataset` classes is the `QuixWriter` class.
 This class is initialized with a name and a root folder, and opens two seperate writers for training and validation folds.
 The writers take a key, and a set of modalities as a dictionary, and writes these as a sample to the shard, e.g.:
 ```python
 img = ... # Input image
 seg = ... # Semantic segmentation mask